Thai police probe suspected illegal e-waste recycling

 He said Thailand had eased restrictions on such waste processing and recycling plants last year to help cope with the domestic garbage and waste problem.
 Instead, some factories are using the opportunity to illegally process waste from overseas.

+Electronic waste creates huge health hazards.
+Many components are laden with lead and mercury, cadmium and other toxins.
+Lax controls mean that facilities often burn plastics to release encased copper and use unsafe methods to extract precious metals.

-Somnuck said the government lacks the capacity to adequately regulate such facilities.
+Somnuck said Thai authorities lack the capacity to adequately regulate such facilities.
 The police raids followed complaints from residents living near the factories over bad smells, overflowing waste and burning sensations on their skin.

+"Factory owners have to give assurances to local communities that if there are impacts on environment, like water pollution, they will take preventive measures and be able to pay compensation for any damages," said Suwit Kumdee, governor of Chachoengsao.

-For years, Chinese waste processors, often working in extremely hazardous conditions, have handled a huge share of the world's waste.
-Under a law that took effect Jan.
-1, China banned the import of 24 types of waste, leaving many exporters hamstrung over how to cope with the accumulating trash.
+For years, Chinese waste processors, often working in extremely hazardous conditions, have handled a huge share of the world's e-waste despite a ban on imports of such materials.
+A ban on other types of waste that took effect Jan.
+1 has left many countries struggling over how to cope.

-The waste processing facilities were employing mostly migrant workers from Myanmar, officials said.
+The Thai waste processing facilities were employing mostly migrant workers from Myanmar, officials said.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.